ISO 27001 vs. 27002: Understanding the Differences

 • Security domains:Governance and ecosystem, protection, defense and resilience

-How To Use the ISO 27001 and ISO 27002 Standards
+How To Use ISO 27001 and ISO 27002 Standards

-The ISO 27001 standard covers all requirements for certification.
-This standard is a useful reference.
-Stakeholders can refer to the brief descriptions of technical, organizational, legal, physical and human resource controls in this standard when selecting controls.
+Stakeholders can select controls using ISO 27001’s brief descriptions of technical, organizational, legal, physical and human resource controls, but they can also reference ISO 27002 for more information.
 Another significant difference between ISO 27001 and 27002 is that ISO 27001 focuses primarily on risk assessment and mitigation for use as the foundation for implementing an ISMS.

 New Controls in ISO 27001:2022 and ISO 27002:2022

-ISO 27002:2022 and the revised version of Annex A of ISO 27001 include 11 new controls.
 These additions include threat intelligence, information security for use of cloud services, information and communication technology readiness for business continuity, physical security monitoring and configuration management.

-Other new controls in the 2022 versions of these standards range from information deletion to data masking, data leakage prevention, monitoring activities, web filtering and secure coding.
 These controls are relevant to organizations planning to certify to ISO 27001:2022.
 In general, there is a transition period of around two years following the publication of new certification standards.
 A centralized security and compliance platform can be helpful for organizations pursuingISO 27001 certification.

 ISO Certification Standards and Supporting Standards